 If she has to stand or sit for long periods, Millie avoids the hip muscles from tightening by interrupting the activity for some stretches.
 In situations when she cannot lie or kneel on a mat, she will find a place where she can circle the hips in a standing position and stretch her back in a supported forward bend.

 Millie will always include gentle hip circles in her daily practice, on all fours or lying on the back.
 Also various leg stretches are essential to keep the big muscle groups around the hip (hip flexors, quads, hamstrings and inner thigh muscles) flexible.
-Her favourite poses are described below and include frog pose, queen’s rest and pigeon.
+Her favourite poses include frog pose, queen’s rest and pigeon.

-This pose was described in an earlier blog as one of the ‘fabulous poses’.
+I’ve included this pose in an earlier blog as one of the ‘fabulous poses’.
 Many students love the restfulness of the pose, the stretch for the back and the inner thighs.
 I love how we can feel the breath all along the back: inhale and feel the ribs expand up and to the sides.
 Maybe you can feel the subtle expansion all the way down to the sacrum.
 Exhale and feel the head and hips release more.
 There is no need to “do” anything: just observe the movement of the trunk as you breathe.